-As shown in Figure 16-11 selecting (touching) a file from My Files opens the File Detail card.
-Selecting the file again opens that file in a new browser tab.
+As shown in Figure 14-10 selecting (touching) a report from My Files opens the report File Detail card.
+Selecting the report again opens that report in a new browser tab.

 Opening the file in a separate browser tab may allow you to use the browser viewer tools to print or download the file.
 This feature may not be available in all browsers.